 There are two prominent Sun temples in India.
 One is Konark on the east coast in the state of Odisha.
-And the other in the western state of Gujarat at Modhera.
-In this post, I am going to explain the architecture of Sun Temple Modhera that was built in 1026 CE by King Bhimdev – a Solanki King who ruled from Patan.
+And the other is in the western state of Gujarat at Modhera.
+In this post, I am going to explain the architecture of Sun Temple Modhera which was built in 1026 CE by King Bhimdev – a Solanki King who ruled from Patan.
 Solankis are a Suryavanshi dynasty.
-Descendants of Sun and hence a temple dedicated to Sun.
-This temple is a contemporary of Chola temples in South and Chandela temples in the North.
+Descendants of the Sun and hence a temple dedicated to the Sun.
+This temple is a contemporary of the Chola temples in the South and Chandela temples in the North.

-If I were to close my eyes and go back in time, I would like to go back to early 11th CE when the country would be full of lovely temples with painted walls and artists still working on giving the finishing touches to their masterpieces.
+If I were to close my eyes and go back in time, I would like to go back to the early 11th CE when the country would be full of lovely temples with painted walls and artists still working on giving the finishing touches to their masterpieces.
 When in ruins they look so enthralling.
-How would they be when they were all practicing temples with music and dance a part of their daily rituals?
+How would they be when they were all practicing temples with music and dance as part of their daily rituals?
 One can only imagine.
 Let’s look at what is left with us after Mahmud Ghazni & Allaudin Khilji’s generals tried their best to destroy the Sun temple at Modhera.

-Architecture of Sun Temple Modhera explained
+The architecture of Sun Temple Modhera explained

-The temple is built using the locking system that is said to be an earthquake resistant method.
+The temple is built using a locking system that is said to be an earthquake-resistant method.
 As in the case of an earthquake; the structure would shake but not fall.
 It also sits on the tropic of cancer that passes through India.
 I am yet to figure out the significance of building a temple right on the tropic of cancer.
 Awe is the first expression you would have when you first look at the temple.
 I went around the temple a couple of times and then hired a guide who then explained the nuances.

-Water tank or Surya Kund at Modhera’s Sun temple is a stepwell on the eastern edge of Sun temple complex facing the Sabha Mandapa.
-It has pyramid shaped steps forming some intriguing geometric patterns on the steps.
-However what makes this tank distinct from other similar temple tanks is the presence of big and small temples on its steps.
+The water tank or Surya Kund at Modhera’s Sun Temple is a stepwell on the eastern edge of the Sun Temple complex facing the Sabha Mandap.
+It has pyramid-shaped steps forming some intriguing geometric patterns on the steps.
+However, what makes this tank distinct from other similar temple tanks, is the presence of big and small temples on its steps.
 On the step directly opposite the temple, a temple has Vishnu on Shesh Shaiya.
 There are temples dedicated to Ganesha and Shiva as Nataraja.

 It is said that originally there were 108 shrines on these steps.
 It is difficult to count how many of them remain, but they are just simply beautiful.
 The geometry of the formations is breathtaking.

-According to literature, the steps of Surya Kund are stylized mirror image of the Shikhara that unfortunately no longer exists.
+According to literature, the steps of Surya Kund are a stylized mirror image of the Shikhara that unfortunately no longer exists.
 Symbolically it brought together the fire and the water.

 Turtles still live in the waters of this tank.
 This tank is also called Ramakund for the legend of Rama associated with the place.

-Sabhamandapa is a diagonally arranged octagonal hall that welcomes you with its exquisite toran.
-Its best feature is it’s magnificent carved pillars carrying Torana arches in alternate triangular and semi-circular designs.
-Literature tells me there are 52 pillars denoting the 52 weeks in a solar year.
+The Sabha Mandapa is a diagonally arranged octagonal hall that welcomes you with its exquisite toran.
+Its best feature is its magnificently carved pillars carrying Torana arches in alternate triangular and semi-circular designs.
+Literature tells me there are 52 pillars denoting the 52 weeks of a solar year.
 The heavily carved pillars have scenes from Ramayana, Mahabharata & Krishna Leela.

-This hall was used for public functions – religious or otherwise like councils, performances or public meetings.
+This hall was used for public functions – religious or otherwise like councils, performances, or public meetings.

-The Sun temple is so designed that on the days of equinoxes i.e. 21st March and 21st September, the first rays of sun fall on the idol of Sun in Garbhagriha.
+The Sun temple is so designed that on the days of equinoxes i.e. 21st March and 21st September, the first rays of the Sun fall on the idol of the Sun in Garbhagriha.
 Is this not an engineering wonder too then?
 The main sun temple is on a plinth that is designed like an inverted lotus.
-Remember lotus is a flower that responds to the sun rays and lives only for the time sun rays are there.
+Remember lotus is a flower that responds to the Sun’s rays and lives only for the time sun rays are there.
 On top of lotus petals is a panel carved with Elephants called Gaj-Petika.

 Deities of 8 directions

-- North East – Rudra – a form of Shiva
+- North-East – Rudra – a form of Shiva

 - East – Indra or lord of Rains

-- South East – Agni or lord of Fire
+- South-East – Agni or lord of Fire

 - South – Yama, God of death

-- South West – Nairiti – a form of Shiva
+- South-West – Nairiti – a form of Shiva

 - West – Varun or lord of water

-- North West – Vayu or Lord of Air
+- North-West – Vayu or Lord of Air

-It is said that the main idol was made of pure gold and depicted sun sitting on his chariot with 7 horses with his Sarathi Arjun driving the chariot.
+It is said that the main idol was made of pure gold and depicted the sun sitting on his chariot with 7 horses with his Sarathi Arun driving the chariot.
 The idol sat on a deep plinth that was again filled with gold coins.
 Today, all you can see is the deep pit in Garbhagriha that tells the tale of plundering.
-It is said that the diamonds on the idol could lit the whole temple.
+It is said that the diamonds on the idol could light the whole temple.
 All this is oral history and no one knows where the idol is.
 Some say that when the attacks were made on the temples, some Brahmin families hid the idols with them and saved them.

 Garbhagriha has a circumambulation path and is attached to an octagonal Guda mandapa.
-Guda mandapa is embellished with niche images of twelve Aditya’s – showing different aspects of the Sun – probably representing each Solar month.
+Guda mandapa is embellished with niche images of twelve Adityas – showing different aspects of the Sun – probably representing each Solar month.

 The Shikhara or the superstructure is missing so the temple now looks flatter than it should be.